maomaobug/EasyLog/README.md

 # EasyLog
-An Android Log that automatically use the file name and line number as the tag.
+An Android Log that automatically set the file name and line number as the tag.

 ##Import
 ###1.
 In your module *build.gradle* file: